Athletes & Family Members | Volunteers | Sponsors & Supporters

 My child with special needs has never played tennis!
 Can he/she participate?

 Yes.
-While there are some eligibility requirements, the primary qualification for an athlete is age (minimum age 6) and disability (intellectual disability).
+While there are some eligibility requirements, the primary qualification for an Athlete is age (minimum age 6) and disability (intellectual disability).
 Skill level and equipment are not requirements to become a Special Pops tennis player or volunteer.
+Click now to learn more about our programs.

 Are there any fees to participate?

-No. All training and equipment (racquets, balls and nets) are provided free of charge.
-Many area tennis players generously donate previously-owned racquets for distribution at no charge to our athletes.
-Fees may be incurred for participation at the tournament level.
+No. All training and equipment (rackets, balls, instructional services, and court time) are provided free of charge.
+Many area tennis players generously donate their previously owned rackets for distribution at no charge to our Athletes.
+Fees may be incurred for participation in a tournament or special event.

 My child with special needs is in a wheelchair and non-communicative.
 Can he/she participate?

 Yes.
 If the age and disability requirements are met, then the physical disability is not an issue.
-A “court-friendly” wheelchair is recommended to enable movement during the training session.
+A “court-friendly” wheelchair is required to enable movement during the training session and prevent damage to the tennis courts.
+Please contact us regarding your site choice to confirm and specific local guidelines or regulations for wheelchair use and access.

 I can only volunteer at certain times of the year.
 How can I let you know when I am available?